boltops-tools/lono-docs/_docs/config/reference.md

 Name | Description | Default
 ---|---|---
-diff.changeset | Whether or not to show a Change Set Diff when running `lono up`.
-Can be set to: true or false | true diff.params | Whether or not to show a Parameters Diff when running `lono up`.
-Can be set to: true or false. | true diff.template | Whether or not to show a Template Diff when running `lono up`.
+plan.changeset | Whether or not to show a Change Set Diff when running `lono up`.
+Can be set to: true or false | true plan.params | Whether or not to show a Parameters Diff when running `lono up`.
+Can be set to: true or false. | true plan.template | Whether or not to show a Template Diff when running `lono up`.
 Can be set to: full, summary, or false. | summary logger | Logger object | Logger.new($stdout) logger.level | Logger level.
 Can also be set with `KUBES_LOG_LEVEL` env var | info names.stack | Pattern to use for the CloudFormation stack name.
 See: [Names Docs]({% link _docs/config/names.md %}) | :APP-:BLUEPRINT-:ENV